 DocuSign really shines at the enterprise level.
 The company offers cutting-edge tools that are tailored to big businesses.

 At the enterprise level, SignRequest offers on-premises hosting and will work directly with your tech team.
 If your company is a tech startup, this could provide a lot of benefits.

 DocuSign, on the other hand, offers several custom solutions to fit established corporations in specific industries.
 Helping build custom programs for individual organizations doesn’t seem to be its focus.

 But what if you just want to send a document and get a signature today?
 What’s the easiest and best way to do that?

-Jotform’s free plan gives you access to all of our features and lets you collect 100 signatures.
+Jotform Sign is included with all Jotform plans, including our free plan, which gives you access to all of our features and lets you collect 10 signatures per month.
 As your needs increase or your business grows, paid tiers and a stellar Enterprise plan offer more benefits.

-On top of that, Jotform does much more than signatures.
-We have a full suite of form creation and data-collection tools that include PDF creation, tons of integrations, a robust table tool similar to Airtable, and an app builder.
+On top of that, Jotform does much more than e-signatures.
+We have a full suite of form-creation and data-collection tools that include PDF creation, tons of integrations, a robust table tool similar to Airtable, and an app builder.